oxipay/oxidocs/README.md

 To update the documentation the following steps need to be done.

+* clone the repository and cd into it:

+        git clone git@github.com:oxipay/oxidocs.git
+        cd oxidocs

 * To make the instructions easy; we've added some useful configurations in the local .gitconfig.
 To get this in your git include path, run the following:

         git config --local include.path ../.gitconfig

-* clone this repository and initialise the submodule:
+* Initialise the submodule:

-        git clone git@github.com:oxipay/oxidocs.git
-        cd oxidocs
         git sync-build

 * Make your changes to the documentation
 * Build the documentation: